Benjamin Looker, Ph.D.

 Ben works in the areas of twentieth-century urban social and cultural studies, jazz history, and postwar U.S. cultural history.
 His book A Nation of Neighborhoods: Imagining Cities, Communities, and Democracy in Postwar America, forthcoming in 2015, examines competing ways in which the city neighborhood has been imagined in U.S. arts, popular culture, and political discourse from World War II to the Reagan era.
 He is the author of articles and reviews on urban cultural history, as well as the 2004 book "Point from which creation begins": The Black Artists' Group of St. Louis, which narrates the history of a radical and influential arts collective of the 1960s.

-Ben serves on the Advisory Board for the university's Micah House program and the interdepartmental Urban Workshop Team.
-He also represents the American Studies Department as board member for the Mid-America American Studies Association (MAASA).
-In the past, he has been a member of the Faculty Council of the College of Arts & Sciences (2010-12), the SLU Mellon Faculty Development Grants Selection Committee (2009-11), the Des Peres Hall Learning Studio Advisory Committee (2010), and three departmental faculty search committees.
+Ben serves on the Advisory Board for the university's Micah House program and the interdepartmental Urban Workshop Team, and as board member and secretary for the campus's AAUP chapter.
+He also represents the American Studies Department as board member for the Mid-America American Studies Association (MAASA), serving as MAASA president in 2015–16.
+In the past, he has been a member of the Faculty Council of the College of Arts & Sciences (2010–12, 2015–present), the SLU Mellon Faculty Development Grants Selection Committee (2009–11), the Des Peres Hall Learning Studio Advisory Committee (2010), and three departmental faculty search committees.
 Before joining SLU, he organized the two-day symposium and concert series "Music and Musicians of the Black Artists' Group in St. Louis" (2006), and he served as a volunteer union organizer for the Graduate Employees & Students Organization (GESO) at Yale University.
 Ben currently organizes an irregular departmental series of lectures, walks, and panels on local urban spaces and culture.

 Book: A Nation of Neighborhoods: Imagining Cities, Communities, and Democracy in Postwar America (Chicago: University of Chicago Press, forthcoming 2015).